jbpauly/glucose-sleep-analysis/src/content/research/fasting.md

 Josh Clemente, a Levels co-founder, has shared the benefits of IF on his metabolic fitness on the Levels [blog](https://www.levelshealth.com/blog/12-glucose-lowering-strategies-to-improve-metabolic-fitness#w-node-cb8068197b2d-1eb46bd3:~:text=Explore%20intermittent%20fasting)
 .
->  His average glucose gently trend down into the optimal range and remain there with only 2-3% variation for days at a
+>  During periods of extended fasts, Josh's average glucose gently trends down into the optimal range and remains there
-> time
+> with only 2-3% variation for days at a time.

 Below is the [Physiology of Fasting](https://www.zerofasting.com/the-physiology-of-fasting/) depicted and explained by the Zero team.